IonTeLOS/bauh/README.md

 More info on Waffles will be added as this project evolves.

+Credits :
+- bauh application developers and the wonderful Community of Linux users
+- The waffles.png Icon is made by [Freepik](https://www.freepik.com) from [Flaticon](https://www.flaticon.com).

 You can try Waffles before installation in a virtual env environment :

 Install the prerequisites mentioned above plus python3-venv package